 Why we chose ECONYL®

 ECONYL® is a way to recycle and replace virgin nylon in our everyday products and clothes.
-It’s durable, comfy, supportive, twice as resistant to chlorine and suntan creams/oils than regular nylon & can be recycled infinitely without losing its quality.
+It’s durable, comfy, supportive, twice as resistant to chlorine and suntan creams/oils than regular nylon.
 Traditional production methods for nylon are anything but eco-friendly, they require huge amounts of water and produce a hefty amount of nitrous oxide, which is 10 times more potent than carbon dioxide.
 What’s more, nylon is not biodegradable, and it is estimated that up 40% of man made plastic waste in the oceans are nylon.